 In 1978, Congress decided that Americans needed a bit of encouragement to save more money for retirement.
 They thought that if they gave people a way to save for retirement while at the same time lowering their state and federal taxes, they might just take advantage of it.
 The Tax Reform Act was passed.
 Part of it authorized the creation of a tax-deferred savings plan for employees.
 The plan got its name from its section number and paragraph in the Internal Revenue Code — section 401, paragraph (k).

-401k plans offer many amazing benefits, but like all good things, 401k comes with restrictions as well.
+A 401k offers many amazing benefits, but like all good things, 401k comes with restrictions as well.
 Here are a few:

 • Any business, whether a C Corporation, S Corporation, partnership, sole proprietorship, or self-employed can establish a plan.